ismailsimsekyazilim2107-tech/al-kitab-holy-quran/privacy-policy.md

 These services may automatically collect and process certain non-personal data, including but not limited to:

 Advertising ID
-Device information (such as device model, operating system version) Anonymous usage and interaction data
+Device information (such as device model and operating system version) Anonymous usage and interaction data

 This information is used solely for: